Cannibalism in the Americas: Survival cannibalism in the 20th century

 When Uruguayan Air Force Flight 571 crashed on a glacier in the Andes on October 13, 1972, the survivors resorted to eating the deceased during their 72 days in the mountains.
 Their experiences and memories became the source of several books and films.
 Survivor Roberto Canessa described how they "agonized" for days in the knowledge that "the bodies of our friends and team-mates, preserved outside in the snow and ice, contained vital, life-giving protein that could help us survive.
 But could we do it?"
-Ultimately he and the other 15 people who were rescued months later decided they could, realizing there was no other way to face off starvation.
+Ultimately he and the other 15 people who were rescued months later decided they could, realizing there was no other way to stave off starvation.

 Caribbean

 Caribbean Sea in the 15th and 16th centuries

 The first known depiction of cannibalism in the New World.
 Germany, c.
 1505, People of the Islands Recently Discovered....
 Woodcut by Johann Froschauer for an edition of Amerigo Vespucci's Mundus Novus.

 European explorers and colonizers brought home many stories of cannibalism practiced by the native peoples they encountered.
-In Spain's overseas expansion to the New World, the practice of cannibalism was reported by Christopher Columbus in the Caribbean islands, and the Caribs were greatly feared because of their supposed practice of it.
-Queen Isabel of Castile had forbidden the Spaniards to enslave the indigenous unless they were "guilty" of cannibalism.
-Despite this, some writers of the first accounts of alleged Carib cannibalism were unconcerned about cannibalism or even wrote positively about the people.
-The credibility of the Caribs' long-standing reputation as eaters of human flesh is further supported by their legends, which were recorded in the 17th century, as well as by archaeological evidence.
+In Spain's overseas expansion to the New World, the practice of cannibalism was reported by Christopher Columbus in the Caribbean islands, attributed to the Island Caribs (Kalinago), who were greatly feared warriors.
+Queen Isabella I of Castile later forbade the Spaniards to enslave Indigenous people unless they were "Cannibals", which at that time was a variant of the word "Caribs".

-The accusation of cannibalism quickly became a pretext for attacks on Indigenous groups and justification for the Spanish conquest.
+Despite their fierce reputation, some writers of the first accounts of alleged Carib cannibalism did not condemn them for their acts, instead referring to the Kalinago in largely positive terms.
+While they are described as eaters as human flesh in a number of historical accounts, the credibility of these descriptions is debated.
+Archaeologist William Keegan concludes that the tales of cannibalism may have a factual basis, with enemies being eaten to "frighten" the survivors.
+Regardless of the historical truth behind them, accusation of cannibalism quickly became a pretext for attacks on Indigenous groups and justification for the Spanish conquest.

 In Yucatán, a shipwrecked Spaniard Jerónimo de Aguilar, who later became a translator for Hernán Cortés, reported to have witnessed fellow Spaniards sacrificed and eaten but escaped from captivity where he was being fattened for sacrifice himself.

 The Florentine Codex (1576), compiled by Franciscan Bernardino de Sahagún from information provided by indigenous eyewitnesses, includes depictions of Mexica (Aztec) cannibalism.

 Franciscan friar Diego de Landa reported on further Yucatán instances.